Updated : Jan 17, 2020.

 Having a credit card can tremendously benefit you when it comes to EMI transactions.
 Let me explain how.

 Firstly, in most of the cases, it is only the credit cardholders that get the option to make their payments via EMI’s.
 Say in 6 or 12 month installments.
 So, you don’t have to borrow the lumpsum amount at exorbitant interests from outside to make your payment.
-Besides, during that EMI time period, money stays in your bank account earning you atleast a savings interest rate of 3.5 to 4%.
+Besides, during that EMI time period, the money stays in your bank account earning you at least a savings interest rate of 3.5 to 4%.

 If you are thinking what about the interest charges that credit cards levy on your EMIs which could dent your savings.
-Well, often, credit cards tie up with shopping and other online platforms like Flipkart, Amazon, and many more to give its customers some kind of benefits that will help them to save more money.
+Well, often, credit cards tie-up with shopping and other online platforms like Flipkart, Amazon, and many more to give its customers some kind of benefits that will help them to save more money.

 #6.
 Helps Avoid Borrowing at High Interest Rates When Out of Money

-Most of us, especially the salaried class runs out of money during middle and later part of the month.
+Most of us, especially the salaried class runs out of money during the middle and later part of the month.
 Meeting our financial obligations in such a situation can become tricky.